Coping With a Midlife Crisis

 Because midlife crises can affect people in different ways, there's no simple checklist of behaviors.
 However, certain signs do seem common, such as dramatic changes in habits or mood swings, feelings of anger or anxiety, emotional outbursts, or impulsive decision making and risk taking.

-Overcoming a Midlife Crisis
+How to Deal With a Midlife Crisis

 Getting through a midlife crisis is a challenge, but it is something that you can deal with and overcome.
 Here, we explore four strategies for coping with this difficult stage of life.